tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Unload(C1, P1, JFK)
 ```

+Once again, we see that the `greedy_best_first` algorithm produces an optimal path with the greatest efficiency.
+What's more, the gain in efficiency is now much more noticable compared to `breadth_first_search` and `uniform_cost_search`.
+The added complexity of Problem 2 (adding 1 cargo, 1 plane, and 1 airport) makes these non-heuristic methods less viable as evidenced by longer execution time and higher number of nodes.
+In fact, the added complexity of this problem cause four of the other search algorithms to timeout.
+This demonstrates how important the size of the search space is when choosing and configuring a planning algorithm.

 <p>&nbsp;</p>

 ### Problem 3
 Below are the initial goal and state for Problem 3.
-As you can see, this problem is more complex as it now involves 4 cargos and 4 airports (ATL, JFK, ORD, SFO), but only 2 airplanes to haul everything.
+This problem is the most complex since it now involves 4 cargos and 4 airports (ATL, JFK, ORD, SFO), but only 2 airplanes are available to haul everything.

 ```
 Init(At(C1, SFO) ∧ At(C2, JFK) ∧ At(C3, ATL) ∧ At(C4, ORD)